aws-samples/bobs-used-bookstore-serverless/README.md

 ## Bob's Used BookStore Serverless
 Bob's Used BookStore serverless is a serverless version of the [Bob's Used Books Sample Application](https://github.com/aws-samples/bobs-used-bookstore-sample).
-This sample application is to demonstrate modernizing dotnet api in serverless framework with cdk.
+This sample application is to demonstrate modernizing dotnet api by leveraging the serverless framework with AWS Cloud Development Kit (CDK).

 ## Overview
-In this sample dotnet modernization, microservices are identified.
-As a first step, BookInventory service is implemented with Cognito integration.
+In this dotnet modernization sample, microservices are identified as the first step.
+BookInventory is the one of microservice implemented with Amazon Cognito integration.

-### Architecture
+### BookInventory Architecture

-Book Inventory microservice uses Api Gateway -> Lambda -> DynamoDB.
-Cognito is integrated with Api gateway with custom lambda authorizer to check if the requester has necessary roles to access the endpoint.
+The BookInventory microservice utilizes various serverless services from AWS, including AWS Lambda, Amazon API Gateway, Amazon DynamoDB, Amazon S3 buckets, and AWS Step Functions.
+Amazon Cognito is integrated with the API Gateway using a custom Lambda authorizer to verify if the requester has the necessary roles to access the endpoint.

 ![img.png](img.png)

-1. **Search Book** -> Search book api can be used by Admin, Registered Customer and by anonymous users.
-So Search Api is not integrated with Cognito Authorizer.
-2. **Add Book** -> Add Book Api is restricted to only users.
-Lambda authorizer checks if the requester has "Customer" role
-3. **Lambda** -> Lambda functions are built with [Lambda Annotation Framework](https://aws.amazon.com/blogs/developer/net-lambda-annotations-framework/) and [Lambda power tools](https://docs.powertools.aws.dev/lambda/dotnet/).
+- **AWS Lambda** - Lambda functions are built with [Lambda Annotation Framework](https://aws.amazon.com/blogs/developer/net-lambda-annotations-framework/) and [Lambda power tools](https://docs.powertools.aws.dev/lambda/dotnet/).
 Implemented Lambda functions demonstrates patterns to use CloudWatch for logging, XRay for Tracing and Custom metrics.
-Lambda function interacts with NoSQL DynamoDB for storing data
+Lambda function interacts with Amazon DynamoDB for storing data.
+    - **ListBook and SearchBook** api can be used by Admin, Customer and by anonymous users.
+    - **Add Book** api is restricted to only authorized users.
+Lambda authorizer checks if the requester has "Customer" role.
+    - **Update Book** api is restricted to only authorized users.
+Lambda authorizer checks if the requester has "Customer" or "Admin" role.
-4. **Cover page Image Upload** -> Pre-signed Url is generated to upload cover page image to S3.
-Only Customer role is allowed to upload image.
-Uploaded images for one book are stored under book id folder in the bucket for easy access
+    - **Cover page Image Upload** api generates presigned URLs to upload cover page image to S3 bucket.
+Only "Customer" role is allowed to upload image.
+Uploaded images for book are stored under book id folder in the bucket for easy access.

-5. **S3 Event Notification** -> S3 event notification triggers image validation process asynchronously as soon as the image is uploaded through EventBridge Rule
+- **S3 Event Notification** triggers image validation process asynchronously as soon as the image is uploaded in S3 bucket.
-6. **EventBridge Rules and Step Function** -> Events filters are applied to send only new object creation events for images (.jpg and .png) to trigger step function to validate image.
-Step function checks if the image does not have violent/sexual content using Rekognition Service.
-If the image is safe, it will resize image.
-Otherwise, image is left in s3 bucket for review.
-It can be enhanced to add notification/move to different bucket depends on the need
+- **Step Function and EventBridge Rules** filters are applied to send only new object creation events for images (.jpg and .png) to trigger step function to validate image.
+Step function checks if the image does not have violent or sexual content using Amazon Rekognition Service.
+If the image is safe, another Lambda function resizes it.
+Otherwise, the image remains in the S3 bucket for manual review.
+Additionally, this process can be enhanced to include notifications or move the image to a different bucket based on specific requirements
+- **Amazon S3**
-7. **Publish Image** -> Safe images are resized and saved in separate bucket where all the images are validated to use in frontend.
+    - **Publish Image bucket** is use to store all safe and resized images where all the images are validated to use in frontend.
 Original images are deleted after publish.
-CloudFront is used to expose the images from published bucket for the frontend to use
+CloudFront is used to expose these images from published bucket for the frontend to use.
-8. **Update Book** -> Update book api follows same pattern as AddBook.
-Both Admin and Customer roles can access UpdateBook Api
+- **Amazon DynamoDB**
+    - **BookInventory** is an Amazon DynamoDB table that stores all book-related data.

 ## Prerequisites